Addpixel/KirbyComments/README.md

 #### Jumping to the Comment

 When submitting the form, the page will reload and your scroll position is lost.
-You can make the browser scroll automatically to the new comment by giving the new comment a unique ID and referencing it in the forms `action` attribute.
+You can make the browser scroll automatically to the new comment by giving the new comment a unique ID and referencing it in the form’s `action` attribute.

 ```html
 <?php foreach ($comments as $comment): ?>